top of page

 Tami Loehrs

 Tami Loehrs was a world-wide digital forensics expert until her husband Dave lost his battle with brain cancer.
-This devastating loss led her on a soul-searching mission to find new purpose and hope carrying the new ill-fated title of widow.
+This devastating loss led her on a soul-searching mission to find new purpose and hope carrying the ill-fated title of widow.

 Her extraordinary encounters with wildlife, especially the gorillas, touched her spiritually and, quite literally, physically.
 This led to her new motivation to preserve and protect wildlife, and give back to communities in need.
 So she packed up her life in the US, moved to Rwanda and started the Silverbacks franchise.